-Agreement between self- and clinician-collected specimens for diagnosis of high-risk human papillomavirus and typing in women in Gugulethu, South Africa
+Agreement between self- and clinician-collected specimens for diagnosis of high-risk human papillomavirus and typing in women in Gugulethu, South Africa (PDF)

 Jones,Heidi E.; Allan,Bruce R.; van de Wijgert,Janneke; Altini,Lydia; Taylor,Sylvia M.; de Kock,Alana; Coetzee,Nicol; Williamson,Anna Lise